sourmash-bio/sourmash/doc/classifying-signatures.md

 output structured taxonomic information, and these are what you should look to if you are interested in doing classification.

+The command `lca gather` applies the `gather` algorithm to search an LCA database; it reports taxonomy.

 It's important to note that taxonomy based on k-mers is very, very specific and if you get a match, it's pretty reliable.
 On the converse, however, k-mer identification is very brittle with respect to evolutionary divergence, so if you don't get a match it may only mean that the particular species isn't known.

+## Abundance weighting

+If you compute your input signatures with `--track-abundance`, both `sourmash gather` and `sourmash lca gather` will use that information to calculate an abundance-weighted result.
+Briefly, this will weight each match to a hash value by the multiplicity of the hash value in the query signature.
+You can turn off this behavior with `--ignore-abundance`.

 ## What commands should I use?